visualteams/plugin-engine/README.md

 callMethod("plugins.dispatch", "MY_SUPER_SYNC", { myBestArgs: "isHere" });
 ```

-### registerHooks
+#### registerHooks

 The Plugin class provides a method `registerHooks` to attach a component to VisualTeams UI.
-Follow this link [VisualTeams Hooks]() to see a list of all available hooks
+Follow this link [VisualTeams Hooks]() to see a list of all availables hooks.

 ```javascript
 import { Hooks } from "@visualteams/plugin-engine/definitions/hooks";